ofeliayorquesta/EzraV1.2/README.md

 ## Scores

 In the Scores folder you'll find pdf files of music score templates so to follow along a guitar riff with live coding.
 Download the respective audio files and upload them as samples in tidalcycles to compose over.
-Or play the riffs on guitar, then sync tidal to your playing tempo, and then one can add effects both ways.
+Or play the riffs on guitar, then sync tidal to your playing tempo, and then you can add effects both ways.